This Information Is Designed for Caregivers of Patients at End of Life

 How Are You Doing?

 To begin, take the brief self-assessment (questionnaire in English and Spanish) that was developed by the American Medical Association and used here with their permission.
-The tool will help you examine some of the common stress associated with care giving and how they may affect you.
+The tool will help you examine some of the common stressors associated with caregiving and how they may affect you.